ropensci/predictNMB/README.md

 ## Overview

-predictNMB is a tool to evaluate hypothetical clinical prediction models based on their estimated Net Monetary Benefit (NMB).
+predictNMB is a tool to evaluate clinical prediction models based on their estimated Net Monetary Benefit (NMB).

 `{predictNMB}` has two main functions: